Column: A nickel refinery tops U.S. battery metals wish list

 Research is already taking place into new materials such as silicon and lithium metal anodes with progress to date "very good", the report says.

-The motivation is the same as that of Tesla or Volkswagen.
-Changing the demand dynamic is the surest long-term way of resolving cobalt’s cost and supply problems.
+The motivation is the same as that of Tesla (TSLA.O) or Volkswagen (VOWG_p.DE).
+Changing the demand dynamic is the surest long-term way of resolving cobalt's cost and supply problems.

 The DOE awarded cobalt the "lowest 'quality' supply chain score of all elements, largely due to the alleged mining conditions in the Democratic Republic of Congo and conditions surrounding cobalt refining in China".